IJW2021/MyPortfolio/SSDCS/Unit07.md

 * Discuss the difference between virtualisation approaches.
 * Advise on the differences between dynamic and shared libraries.

-So our team proposal has finally been submitted 🥳 but we had to be brutal with the editing to get the submission within the word limit for the next set of students who do this module please raise the word limit as we had to cut quite a few well researched sections just to get it in under a imposed limit. that being said quite happy with our proposal but now we have to implement what we have designed
+So, our team proposal has finally been submitted 🥳 but we had to be brutal with the editing to get the submission within the word limit for the next set of students who do this module please raise the word limit as we had to cut quite a few well researched sections just to get it in under a imposed limit. that being said quite happy with our proposal but now we have to implement what we have designed

-In other project news backend infrastructure build out has had both a good and negitive week on the good side we have now got DR and a backup solution in place so in the event of any issues we can recover our indvidual components on the not so good side a new version of the core Linux Distro we plan to use is due to be released this week so I may need to rebuild some of our platform to take advantage of the improved secrity included in the new version if nothing else it has a cool name **22.04 Jammy Jellyfish** I thought that now the final proposal has been submitted in these weekly posts I wold include some information on the build process and what has changed from our initial plan as "no plan lasts past first contact with the enemy" [Field Marshal Helmuth von Moltke] so I 100% expect that there will need to be changes to the design in the delivery phase of the project.
+In other project news backend infrastructure build out has had both a good and negative week on the good side we have now got DR and a backup solution in place so in the event of any issues we can recover our individual components on the not so good side a new version of the core Linux Distro we plan to use is due to be released this week so I may need to rebuild some of our platform to take advantage of the improved security included in the new version if nothing else it has a cool name 22.04 Jammy Jellyfish I thought that now the final proposal has been submitted in these weekly posts I would include some information on the build process and what has changed from our initial plan as "no plan lasts past first contact with the enemy" [Field Marshal Helmuth von Moltke] so I 100% expect that there will need to be changes to the design in the delivery phase of the project.

 **Weekly Change to Proposal**